 I took some of my albums that were quite old—albums that I bought second hand at record stores or through Discogs and date back to the 1960s (such as Ray Charles’ “The Genius Hits the Road” or The Supremes’ Where Did Our Love Go”) and played them on the Concept.

-Albums like these, which sounded fine for their age (and namely for their condition, which ranged somewhere in the middle between “Good” and “Very Good”), were always hampered a bit in the sound department due to surface noise when played on a Debut Carbon rocking a 2M Bronze cartridge.
+Albums like these, which sounded fine for their age (and namely for their condition, which ranged somewhere in the middle between “Good” and “Very Good”), were always hampered a bit in the sound department due to surface noise when played on a Debut Carbon rocking an Ortofon 2M Bronze cartridge.

 Pops, ticks, and crackles are inevitable in the world of vinyl—dust, dirt, groove wear and scratches are just a way of life for this delicate format.
 But you never want it to overtake the music.
 You never want it to hurt your ability to listen and enjoy the music.
 And playing these albums on the Pro-Ject Debut Carbon resulted in a mediocre-at-best listening experience.